-Wedding planners are people who help organise a wedding day from start to finish, coordinating every aspect and ensuring that the needs and requests of the bride and groom are all accounted for.
-Some aspects wedding planners need to take care of include flowers, photographers, seating plans, entertainment and decorations.
+Wedding planners are people who help organise a wedding day from start to finish, coordinating every aspect and ensuring that the needs and requests of your clients are all accounted for.
+Some aspects wedding planners need to take care of include flowers, photographers, seating plans, entertainment, and decorations.

 Typical Duties for a Wedding Planner

-Being a successful wedding planners involves juggling a wide range of different tasks – for example:
+Being a successful wedding planner involves juggling a wide range of different tasks.

 Becoming a wedding planner can be an exciting and fulfilling career path.
 You can help others experience their perfect, once-in-a-lifetime, dream wedding day and give them memories they’ll cherish for life.
 Whether you decide to run your own wedding planning business or work for an agency, you can expect a rewarding and exciting career path ahead of you.